SamujjalDas/EthIndia---Team-CryptoCoders-/readme.md

 # Land Network

 ## Our Hack:
->Built a decentralised Land Title Ownership App through which a land owner can sell his land to a peer without involving government or any middlemen.
+>Built a decentralised Land Title Ownership Dapp through which a land owner can sell his land to a peer without the involvement of government or any middlemen once registered.
-The application is based on the Ethereum Blockchain.
+The application is based on top of the Ethereum Blockchain.

-## OBJECTIVES:
+## Objectives:

 > 1.Solves the problem of land ownership transparency.

 > 2.Preventing fraudulent selling/buying of land title ownership transfer.

-> 3.ON the go selling and buying of land.
+> 3.On the go selling and buying of land.

 ## Token Information :